bmondal94/Leipzig-Beamer-Template/README.md

 https://www.overleaf.com/latex/templates/leipzig-beamer-template/vxzvtsfytgcj

 ## Disclaimer
 This project is a personal initiative, under open source code.
+There is no connection with the university officials yet.
 For any comments and suggestions please contact to badalmondal.chembgc@gmail.com .